directus/directus/docs/guides/extensions/panels-send-sms-twilio.md

 ## Install Dependencies

+Panels can only talk to internal Directus services, and can't reliably make external web requests because browser security protections prevent these cross-origin requests from being made.
+To create a panel that can interact with external APIs, you must interact with the API using an endpoint.
 This particular panel extension builds off of the [Twilio Custom Endpoint Extension guide](/guides/extensions/endpoints-api-proxy-twilio).
 Make sure you have access to these custom endpoints before starting this guide.